COVID-19 Interim Guidance for Schools

 Symptomatic individual without diagnostic testing who is not a known close contact to a confirmed case

-For those who can mask upon return, quarantine for at least five calendar days from onset of symptoms; return if 24 hours with no fever (without fever-reducing medication), vomiting and diarrhea have ceased for 24 hours, AND improvement of symptoms AND consistent masking upon return through day 10.
+For those who can mask upon return, isolate for at least five calendar days from onset of symptoms; return if 24 hours with no fever (without fever-reducing medication), vomiting and diarrhea have ceased for 24 hours, AND improvement of symptoms AND consistent masking upon return through day 10.
 If unable to mask, quarantine for 10 days.